 There are three places you can add calls to action in YouTube videos, and we recommend that you do all three.

 First, add a call to action, verbally, near the end of the video.
 Tell people what you want them to do and why they should do it.

-Next, add a call to action to the video’s description.
+Second, add a call to action to the video’s description.
 You should have a primary call to action but then link to other things that people may find applicable.
 If you’re a lender, your primary call to action might be for them to set up a call with you.
 But you may also have resources like a first-time homebuyer guide, a blog, or a mortgage calculator to add to your description, too.
 Just make sure you have a clear hierarchy.
-(A lot of times, these other, less important things, go in a resources section).
+(A lot of times, these other, less important things go in a Resources section.)

-Last, use all of the end screen elements at your disposal.
-Add a subscribe button, suggest another video of yours for them to watch, and if you have enough followers, you can add a link to your website on the end screen.
+Third, use all the end screen elements at your disposal.
+Add a subscribe button or suggest another video of yours for them to watch.
+If you have enough followers, you can add a link to your website on the end screen.

-That’s it!
-That’s how you drive traffic to your YouTube channel.
-We think you’ll like the results.
+Finally, remember to share, share, share your videos on YouTube to your other social media platforms!
+These strategies will help you drive traffic to your YouTube channel, and we know you’ll like the results.
 As always, if you need help, click here to set up a consultation with us!

 Receive regular news & updates in the world of social media marketing.

 Whatever your needs are, we’re the first and last stop on your journey to creating an online presence that converts strangers into followers and followers into life-long paying clients.